mroderick/plete/.github/PULL_REQUEST_TEMPLATE.md

  #### Background (Problem in detail)  - optional
 -->
 <!--
-> When relevant, give a more thorough description of what the problem the PR is trying to solve.
+> If relevant, give a more thorough description of what problem the PR is trying to solve.
 Examples of good topics for this section are:
 > * Link to an existing GitHub issue describing the problem
 > * Describing the problem in greater detail than the TL;DR section above
 > * How you discovered the issue, if it's not already described as an issue on GitHub